tombh/streaming/JOURNAL.md

 # Journal
 ## 2025

+📅 **May 23rd**
+Morning: Did some work on the notifications yesterday, off stream!
+Tattoy's just on my mind, really, really excited about getting it finished and public.
+So let's see if I can get notifications done today.
+First thing is to support notification bodies.
+Evening: Lots of great progress on notifications, like adding body support, clamping widths, etc. Got the Background Command tattoy send good error notifications.
+So still need to do the same for shaders and plugins.

 📅 **May 21st**
 Afternoon: Getting a bit more rest and settling into the new place so feeling a bit more on it today.
 Just keeping up the pace with the final issues, should be able to get the palette UX issue done today.
 Evening: Finished all the improvements to the palette parsing UX I wanted 💪